findchris/mysql_proxy_adapter/README.markdown

       retries: 2
       pool: 5

 And so on.
-Add as many slaves as you'd like.
+Add as many named connnections as you'd like.
 There are no built-in limits.

 And that's it.
 It's configured now.

 Usage
 ================
-There are a number of ways to make use of the MysqlReplicationAdapter's slave-balancing capabilities.
+There are a number of ways to make use of the MysqlProxyAdapter's slave-balancing capabilities.
 The simplest way is to pass a new option to ActiveRecord::Base#find.
 The option is called :use_slave, and it should => true when you want to send the query to a slave.
 For instance:

 class Author < ActiveRecord::Base; end;